aldahabi27/BSPSSEPy/README.md

 ## Goals in Version 0.6 [not started]

-- Generating new documentation following the new structure
+- Generating new documentation following the new structure of the program [priority]
+- Continue migrating all measurements updaates to the new function.
+- Continue rewriting application code following PEP8 standard.
+-

 ---

-## ~~Changes~~ Goals in Version 0.5
+## Changes in Version 0.5

-- Rewriting the whole application code following PEP 8 standard [in progress].
+- Rewriting the whole application code following PEP 8 standard [partially done].
-- Grouping Measurements in one main function group for all elements [in progress].
+- Grouping Measurements in one main function group for all elements [~~in progress~~ incomplete and paused to work on documentation.].
 - ~~Generating new documentation following the new structure~~ [not started -> moved to Version 0.6].
 - Extending the functionality to include BESS modeling and control [Completed !].
-- Fixing minor GUI glitches and upgrading the dependencies if needed [not started].
+- Fixing minor GUI glitches and upgrading the dependencies if needed [partially done].

 ---